muthuvenkatesh17/muthuvenkatesh17/README.md

 Aside from coding, I have other interests and hobbies too!
 When I'm not deeply immersed in lines of code, you might find me:

 - 📝 I'm a blogger and love posting blogs on various tech topics.
-- 🎥 I'm also a YouTuber, where I post gaming videos in my free time.
-- ⚽️ Indulging in a friendly game of football with friends.
+- ⚽️ Indulging in a friendly game of Cricket with friends.

 ## Let's Connect! 🤝